Finding Whitewater Kayaking Buddies Around Seattle

 ProfessorPaddle.com (PP) is the core whitewater kayaking forum and river resource for the general Seattle area.
 Here you’ll find descriptions of pretty much every river in Washington state (and the U.S.) under the ‘Rivers’ section, and a paddling forum that is visited and posted on daily by a passionate group of whitewater paddlers.
 If you’re new in town you can start a thread asking to join runs, or contact people who post about doing a run to see if it’s OK if you join in.

 Generally, you’ll probably have the most success finding people on PP if you’re comfortable on III+ and beyond.
 That’s not at all to say that the crowd is not beginner-friendly, they are, but logistically there are just a lot more people doing IV and harder runs who frequent that site.
-However, people do post Class II and III trips on there occasionally – you can check out this PP Beginner Thread for recent postings.

 The Washington Kayak Club (WKC) is an actual club, unlike PP. They are very beginner-friendly, and run a month-long whitewater kayaking class every spring as well as both whitewater and sea kayaking trips throughout the year, plus pool sessions from fall to spring.

 The majority of runs are found not on the actual website, which shows the official WKC-led runs, but via a couple of email threads that you can get put on if you’re interested in hearing about informal runs people are doing.
 Obviously you’ll want to ask to join the run and make sure it’s appropriate for your skill level, etc., but the point is that there are a lot of people going out on Class II to Class III every week.
 Membership is something like $35 a year plus another $30 I think for ACA (American Canoe Association) membership and insurance.